monatemedia/Educational-Technologist---UCT---Pre-Interview-Test/README.md

 1. Navigate to the directory where `pingy.py` is located.

+2. To check connectivity for servers from the provided `servers.txt` file, use the following command:

+    ```bash
+    python pingy.py
+    ```

-2. To check connectivity for servers from a `.txt` file, use the following command:
+3. To check connectivity for servers from any other `.txt` file, use the following command:

     ```bash
     python pingy.py <path_to_your_txt_file>